webdevbynight/webdevbynight/README.md

 ## Who am I?

-I am currently croupier at a gambling club (*club de jeux* in French) in Paris, France and I dream to be a web developer.
-For this purpose, I am going to join a bootcamp called Wild Code School.
+I am currently croupier at a gaming club (*club de jeux* in French) in Paris, France and I dream to be a web developer.
+For this purpose, I am going to join a bootcamp called Wild Code School and start a web developer training.

 ## My future skills (well… I hope so)